simogasp/glm/BUILD.md

 ## CMake

 CMake has been tested on Linux and OsX, the minimum required version is 2.8.12.
-In order to build the library you can do
+To build the library, you can do

 ```bash
 mkdir build